jrddunbr/TemperatureFanControl/README.md

 # TemperatureFanControl

-A simple program for reading a SHT4x temperature sensor and controlling a fan from it
+A simple program for reading a 10kΩ NTC temperature sensor and controlling a fan from it

 ## Wiring